 Why not find out your genetic susceptibility to various common diseases?
 Thanks to our genetic predisposition health testing service you can find out.
 Personalized health care tailored to your genetic needs is now a reality.
 You can now be in charge of your health, working towards managing and developing a lifestyle that will be effective in reducing your health risks to certain diseases.

 Not all cancers are hereditary but several of the most common cancers develop as a result of genetic mutations inherited from parents.
 Individuals born with these DNA abnormalities have a higher risk of developing certain types of cancer than others.
 Knowing your predisposition can help take preventive steps.
 Take our Cancer Predisposition Panel test to help you discover your personal risk of inherited cancer.
+This test requires the involvement of a health care professional.

 Why should you consider genetic testing?